beark/ftl/docs/Parsec-II.md

     ftl::function<ftl::either<T,error>,std::istream&> runP;
 };
 ```
 This looks better.
 We've prevented users from constructing nullary parsers, as well as using arbitrary functions as parsers.
 Instead, parsers must now be built by combining the building blocks we design.
-Of course, making all constructors except copy/move means that&mdash;as we add them&mdash;our library of combinator blocks must be made friends of the `parser` data type.
+Of course, making all constructors private except copy/move means that&mdash;as we add them&mdash;our library of combinator blocks must be made friends of the `parser` data type.
 If that is not desirable, one could opt to create e.g. a `make_parser` function that is friends with `parser` but part of a private or anonymous namespace instead.

 ### Error data type
 The `error` data type is even more trivial and should explain itself: